 We identified qualitative research studies that provide useful information about factors affecting the impact of performing arts interventions as well as processes that can underline the success or failure of projects.
 These include the potential influence of stakeholders including teachers, staff and group leaders, discussed by Walsh-Bowers & Basso (1999).
 Another key issue is the importance of securing involvement and participation by young people in research processes (Bradley et al. 2004).
 The qualitative studies indicate some potentially negative or challenging aspects of performing arts interventions.
 For example, the research by Walsh-Bowers & Basso (1999) suggests that it may be difficult for some young people to engage with drama interventions.
 There are some common themes reported in the qualitative research and an indication of potentially useful areas of conceptual development, including the links between representation (Mattingly 2001) and issues of ownership, empowerment and participation (Bradley et al. 2004).

 This review explores the evidence for the impact of performing arts on the health and well-being of young people.
 While we found some rigorous and innovative studies, the review also demonstrates some of the challenges involved in researching complex interventions such as performing arts.
 These relate to issues of study design including sampling, the use of control groups and randomisation in quantitative research and of the adoption of appropriate frameworks as well as reporting of procedures of data collection and analysis in qualitative research.
-Only three of the quantitative studies used random allocation to intervention and control groups (McArdle et.al., 2002; Harvey et al., 2000; Elliott et al., 1996).
+Only three of the quantitative studies used random allocation to intervention and control groups (McArdle et al., 2002; Harvey et al., 2000; Elliott et al., 1996).
 The difficulties of randomising young people to group interventions are discussed by McArdle et al. (2002).
 Problems arising from lack of randomisation included inappropriate comparisons and bias introduced through self-selected samples.

 Many of the quantitative studies reported small samples and with some exceptions (e.g. McArdle et al. 2002) issues of sample size and power considerations were not generally addressed.
 An additional problem is that of attrition: high levels of attrition were reported in some studies, possibly linked with problems of access and administrative difficulties.
 Further challenges relate to data analysis and interpretation of results.
 While validated outcome measures were used in a number of studies, we noted a tendency in some to conflate elements.
 For example, self-reported behaviour change was sometimes conflated with actual changes in behaviour.
 Finally, closer attention needs to be given to identifying which element of a given programme leads to specific changes.